underscoreio/interpreters-and-you/README.md

 # Interpreters and You

+Slides, code samples, and notes on building programs with the interpreter pattern in Scala.

 Copyright 2018 Dave Gurnell.

 Text, diagrams, and slides licensed [CC-BY-SA 4.0][text-license].
 Code samples licensed [Apache 2.0][code-license]